mastodon/mastodon/README.md

 - Ease of deployment.
 The end-goal of this project is to be distributable as a Docker image.

 **Current status of the project is early development.
 Documentation, licensing information &co will be added later**

+## Configuration

+- `LOCAL_DOMAIN` should be the domain/hostname of your instance.
+This is **absolutely required** as it is used for generating unique IDs for everything federation-related
+- `LOCAL_HTTPS` set it to `true` if HTTPS works on your website.
+This is used to generate canonical URLs, which is also important when generating and parsing federation-related IDs
+- `HUB_URL` should be the URL of the PubsubHubbub service that your instance is going to use.
+By default it is the open service of Superfeedr